hackclub/hackclub/workshops/login_auth/README.md

 As you can see, the main goal of this workshop is completed here, but to make your webpage look cool, you need to add some custom CSS.

 #### CSS
-The `style.css` file present in your Repl just below `script.js` gives styles and designs to your webpage.
+The `style.css` file present in your repl just below `script.js` gives styles and designs to your webpage.

 As you created two divisions in the HTML file, so you will add designs to it, and writing CSS is simple.